data61/clkhash/README.md

     0,Libby Slemmer,1933/09/13,F
     1,Garold Staten,1928/11/23,M
     2,Yaritza Edman,1972/11/30,F

+To hash this data using the default schema, with the secret key `horse staple`:

     $ clkutil hash fake-pii-out.csv horse staple /tmp/fake-clk.json
     Assuming default schema
     Hashing data
     CLK data written to /tmp/fake-clk.json

-Note the hash command takes two keys, these should only be shared with the other entity - and not with the service carrying out the linkage.
+Note the keys should only be shared with the other entity - and not with the service carrying out the linkage.

-To use the clkutil without installation just run:
+To use the clkutil without installation (after installing the dependencies) just run:

     python -m clkhash.cli